Skip to main content

 dEcolor.png

-Delta-E coloring will color the vectors (color shifts) in a plot item using green/yellow/orange/red depending on the amount of color shift depicted by the vector.
-To change the criteria for the error levels at which the color changes occur, select the “Delta-E Colors” tab and move the sliders in the color bar.
+Delta-E coloring will color vectors (depicting color differences) of a plot item with green/yellow/orange/red depending on the amount of color shift depicted by the vector.
+To change the criteria for the error levels at which the color changes occur, select the “Delta-E Colors” tab and move the sliders in the color bar of the Delta-E floater.
 In this manner you can select your shop-standard error levels and evaluate color shifts according to your own standards.
 In general, delta E 2000 is a more accurate choice for small differences.
 CMC 1:1 and CMC 2:1 are generally intended for use in the garment industry.

 Note that while the Delta E coloring will change, the apparent length of the vectors in the Grapher will not change.
 The default Lab space presented in the Grapher is by definition "delta-E 76" space, and the actual visual space within the Grapher cannot change.
-ColorThink provides the Delta-E coloring option so that users can have a quick visual display of color errors.
+ColorThink provides the Delta-E coloring option for a quick visual display of color errors.

 Tone using L* (Lightness)